-- Connect the other end of the cable to the digital display device. - 3.
-Press fn+f4 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the same screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+- PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press fn+f4, the display state changes.
+Each time you press the Windows key + p, the display state changes.